DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Model

 \subsection{Top Layers with Multi-task Learning}

 The choice of cost function on the top layer is tightly coupled with the choice of the output unit.
 We simply use square error to fit the future conditions of the target locations.

-Multi-task learning is first introduced by ~\cite{huang2014deep} for traffic forecasting task.
-It is considered as soft constraints imposed on the parameters arising out of several tasks~\cite{evgeniou2004regularized}.
+Multi-task learning is first introduced by ~\cite{huang2014deep} for traffic forecasting tasks.
+It is considered as soft constraint imposed on the parameters arising out of several tasks~\cite{evgeniou2004regularized}.
 These Additional training examples put more pressure on the parameters of the model towards values that generalize well when part of a model is shared across tasks.
-Forecasting traffic future condition is a multi-task problem as time goes on and different time points correspond to different tasks.
-In DeepTransport model, in addition to the computation of the attention weights and affine transformations of the output layer, all other parameters are shared.
+Forecasting traffic future conditions is a multi-task problem as time goes on and different time points correspond to different tasks.
+In the DeepTransport model, in addition to the computation of the attention weights and affine transformations of the output layer, all other parameters are shared.